-Opinions expressed by Entrepreneur contributors are their own.That's a pretty open-ended question, but there are some general principles I can outline for you.
+I would love some general tips to start a good business.That's a pretty open-ended question, but there are some general principles I can outline for you.
 First, you need a good vision for what you ultimately want your business to be, and that requires a certain amount of specificity and detail.

 It's important to ask yourself these questions: